McGregor's Response to the COVID-19 Virus

 For seniors especially, falls can be particularly dangerous.
 They can cause large health problems for seniors that may not occur in their younger counterparts.

 Falls are not just the result of getting older, and many can be prevented.
-Prevention is especially important for seniors who have a harder time recovering from fall-related injuries than their younger counterparts.
+Prevention is especially important for seniors who have a harder time recovering from fall-related injuries.
 Luckily, there are ways to help prevent falls.

 How to Prevent Falls